 Press Open Project.

-After that, there will be a configuration and the first launch of Visual Studio, and the OpenCV project will open, which we will compile.
+After that, there will be a configuration, the first launch of Visual Studio, and the OpenCV project will open, which we will compile.

 9. Build and Install OpenCV in Visual Studio